General workflow

 Escalation of critical or major severity issues

-• Contact SCRUM-master @tzbohdan and request escalation
+• Contact SCRUM-master and request escalation

 Tasks in Gitlab can contain some common tags, most often in the title